Baylex/Amazon_Vine_Analysis/README.md

 ## Overview of the Analysis

-Various natural language processing skills were explored to prepare for a customer review analysis for a client interested in digital video games.
+Various natural language processing skills were explored to prepare a customer review analysis for a client interested in digital video games.

 Topics Explored:
 1. Define big data and describe the challenges associated with it.